LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 ## 5. Unattributed blueprints detailing the construction of a secret chest.

-These blueprints and the instruction manual are written by someone called Azaven.
+Someone called Azaven wrote these blueprints and the instruction manual.

 Azaven refers to himself as the lead Gluttony wizard (necromancer) of the Ravenous Crypts of Gluttony.

-Azaven makes reference to the fact that he has existed since the founding of the Thassilonian Empire but at the present has the most freedom to conduct his research ever, referring to the time after the death of Xin.
+Azaven makes reference to the fact that he has existed since the founding of the Thassilonian Empire.

+At the time of the book's setting, the most freedom to conduct his research ever, referring to the time after the death of Xin.

 This book describes the construction of a secret chest.

 It also describes a very minor artefact called The Book of Secrets.

-The Book of Secrets seems to be an intelligent magical artefact.
+The Book of Secrets seems to be a somewhat intelligent magical artefact.

 You may ask for more information.